 - 1 tablespoon chopped fresh dill

-- Run a channel knife or fork down the length of the cucumbers to produce a pretty edge, and slice thinly.
-Place in a colander over a bowl to catch the juices and salt the cukes liberally.
+To marinate the cucumbers: Run a channel knife or fork down the length of the cucumbers to produce a pretty edge, and slice thinly.
+Place in a colander over a bowl to catch the juices and salt the cucumbers liberally.
 Allow to stand for 30 minutes.

-- In a small bowl, mix remaining ingredients.
-Pat cucumbers dry and place in a medium bowl.
+To assemble the salad: Pat cucumbers dry and place in a medium bowl.
 Add the dressing and toss with the cucumber slices.
 Season to taste with salt and black pepper.
-Chill and sprinkle with additional dill, if desired, before serving.
+Chill until very cold and sprinkle with additional dill, if desired, before serving.